 Chef’s Table – Volume 4 Pastry – Episode 1

 Christina Tosi, originally from the Midwest.
 Christina uses many ingredients that can be found in a cereal box.
 Got Milk?
+Got Cereal?
+Then you found one of Christina’s key ingredients.
 She is true to her roots in her down to earth dessert recipes.
 She owns the Milk Bar in NYC, and she just opened her latest in Los Angeles, California.
 Milk Bar has locations in five cities (some have multiple stores): New York, Boston, Toronto with Flagship Stores in Washington D.C., Los Angeles.
 You can go to eat her twisted desserts, learn how to make them in her creative classes, or have her cater an event with a food truck she’ll bring to the event.

 Chef’s Table – Volume 4 Pastry – Episode 2

 Jordi Rocca, one of four brothers, he is, well…I will let you watch and tell me what you think of him.
 He is the odd man out, but so creative!
 Jordi works his magic with pastry and desserts that not everyone can do.
 He found his talent by accident, trying to fit into his family’s high-end restaurant!

 Chef’s Table – Volume 3 Pastry – Episode 2

 Nancy Silverton, it’s all in the dough!
 Nancy has been around for years.
 I loved hearing about her background and how her kids grew up living above the restaurant she and her former husband Mark Peel owned.
 She is a well-known baker and restaurant owner, famous for making sourdough bread what it is today.
 She was one of the originators of La Brea Bakery, which can now be found in many local grocery stores.

 Chef’s Table – Volume 1 – Episode 1